IBU & Bitterness

 Worked Example

-Here's the math for a single hop addition: 1 oz of Cascade (7% alpha acid) boiled for 60 minutes in 5 gallons of 1.050 wort:
+Here's the math for a single hop addition: 1 oz of Cascade (7% alpha acid) boiled for 60 minutes in 5 gallons of 1.050 post-boil wort:

 Gravity factor = 1.65 × 0.0001250.050 = 1.053